9 Tips For Hiking With Kids

 Another essential thing that you need to bring with you when hiking with or without kids is a first aid kit.
 Since the kit that you carry is meant to be used in the field in less-than-sterile conditions, it might be quite different from the typical first aid kit that you have at home.

 Before every hike, it is essential to sit down and evaluate the length and nature of your hike.
 This will help you to understand what you are supposed to include in your hiking first aid kit.

-- Major injury items such as plastic gloves, roller bandages, burn slave, a blood clotting agent, acne bandage, and butterfly bandages.
+- Major injury items such as plastic gloves, roller bandages, burn salve, a blood-clotting agent, acne bandage, and butterfly bandages.

 - Minor wound items such as safety pins, tweezers, antiseptic wipes, skin glue, antibiotic ointment, medical tape, moleskin, and medical tape.